 - The quick and easy way to hygienically clean your floors heats up in only 15 seconds

-- Kills 99.9 Percentage of bacteria on your floor without the need for any cleaning chemicals
+- Kills 99.9 Percent of bacteria on your floor without the need for any cleaning chemicals

 - Also includes carpet glider for refreshing carpets.
 Includes two microfibre pads and a filling jug